MB987/Python-Portfolio/Bitcoin and Retail Investor Attention/README.md

 # READ ME

+**FOR THOSE ONLY INTERESTED IN THE RESULTS AND THEIR DISCUSSION AND NOT THE CODE, SIMPLY READ THE SCIENTIFIC PAPER: **

 The research of this work examines the relationship between retail investor attention based on Google searches and Wikipedia pageviews and the price and trading volume of Bitcoin.
 Firstly, a descriptive representation of the data and the contemporaneous relationships of the investigated variables are exhibited.
 Furthermore, existing dynamic relationships are uncovered.